 2016-2019 Family Literacy Grant

-The Finger Lakes Library System is offering mini-grants to member libraries as part of the 2016-2019 New York State Family Literacy Library Program Grant: Ready to Read at New York Libraries through Public Library Systems.
+The Finger Lakes Library System is offering mini-grants to member libraries as part of the 2016-2019 New York State Family Literacy Library Services Program: Ready to Read at New York Libraries through Public Library Systems.
 For the 2018-2019 grant year, $7,000 is available for mini-grants and each member library may apply for up to $400.
 The mini-grants may be used to purchase supplies and materials to support the library’s early literacy work.
 Applications are being accepted now through December 14, 2018.

 - applicants must be libraries that are members of the Finger Lakes Library System,